Commit-Thomas/Mod3_Project/README.md

 ---

 ## ⚖️ Ethics & Bias
-Missing Data: Some satisfaction and wait times are null — especially low-volume days.
+Small Dataset: Only 10 guest_ids
-Data Cleaning: Removed ~10 exact duplicates in ride events; spend converted from cents to dollars.
+Missing Data: Some satisfaction and wait times are null.
-Time Range: Only 8 days of data — trends are short-term and should be re-validated over time.
+Time Range: Only 8 days of data trends are short-term and should be re-validated over time.
-Profit Not Modeled: Only revenue data available; costs and margins not included.
+Only revenue data available; costs and margins not included.

 ---